expressjs/expressjs.com/_includes/api/en/4x/res-locals.md

 This property is useful for exposing request-level information such as the request path name, authenticated user, user settings, and so on.

+Keep in mind that this property takes immediate precedent over [app.locals](#app.locals) during the request/response cycle.

 ```js
 app.use(function(req, res, next){
   res.locals.user = req.user;